adipedia/blog/_posts/2018-05-28-aditya-anand-about-me-contact.md

 I've been very fortunate to have built a career around my passions.
 My fondest memories involve a computer.
 Being a maker and making things is part of an ethic I enjoy.

 Apart from software, technology and design -- I also identify as an entrepreneur.
 On good days it brings extreme satisfaction and joy.
-On bad days nothing but misery and hairloss.
+On bad days nothing but misery and hair-loss.
 Never ever a dull day though.
-It's hardly surprising that I also like rollercoasters, adventure and triathlons.
+It's hardly surprising that I also like roller-coasters, adventure and triathlons.

 My father, who studied liberal arts, has been a strong influence.
 I like reading things across formats and genres.
 I follow social affairs and politics.
-Sometiems, I try to be more than a slacktivist.
+Sometimes, I try to be more than a slacktivist.
 My politics tilts to the left of center.
 With many exceptions.

 I enjoy conversations and meeting new people.
 Serendipity and karma are funny and beautiful things.
 Don't be shy.
 Drop me an email.
 I'll thank you for it.